Parenting Archives | Rice Psychology

 Feeling Better During the Holidays While Missing a Loved One

-Consider the following story as it relates to this week’s topic.
 Growing up, I loved the holidays.
 My dad always made them so special and we had so many great traditions.
 This year, though, will be different because I lost him a few months ago and am dreading the upcoming weeks.
 To top it all off, getting together with family is impossible due to COVID-19 group guidelines.
 I don’t want to completely miss out on the holidays, but I’m just not sure how to face them alone.
 What can I do?
-In our most recent blog, we discussed helping your family cope...
+In our most recent blog, we discussed helping your family cope with the holidays during COVID-19.
+And while the effects and...

 Read More